 So pack on the protein!
 There's no better way to recover after a sweat sesh and preserve muscle mass, and on top of that, a protein-rich diet can increase both your calorie burn and your satiety.
 But make sure you're not ingesting too much or too little.
 We tapped Jim White, RD, ACSM, and owner of Jim White Fitness Nutrition Studios, to tell us just how much protein you need after a workout.

-When you hit the grocery store with his magic number in mind, don’t forget that all proteins aren’t created equal.
-Look out for The 29 Best Proteins Ever For Weight Loss as you shop for your post-pump food.
+When you hit the grocery store with his magic number in mind, don't forget that all proteins aren't created equal.
+Look out for best proteins for weight loss as you shop for your post-pump food.

 How Much You Need